antarctica/bas-style-kit-docs/site/_components/footer.md

   included="yes"
 %}

-The `.footer-bsk-ogl` class positions and styles the OGL logo and an accompanying licensing statement.
+Use the `.footer-bsk-ogl` class, `.ogl-symbol` and `.ogl-text` classes on elements to position and style the OGL logo and accompanying licensing statement.

 {% example html %}
 <footer class="footer-bsk footer-bsk-default">